 Prior to joining Mission Measurement, Marcy led sustainability and corporate responsibility at ArcelorMittal, the world’s largest steel and mining company.
 There, she led a team responsible for developing the first Integrated Report in the steel industry in the Western Hemisphere, and was part of the global team responsible for creating ArcelorMittal’s sustainability initiative centered around its 10 sustainable development outcomes.

-Prior to joining ArcelorMittal, Marcy spent nearly a decade in the nonprofit industry, working and consulting for organizations including WomenVenture, Pillsbury United Communities, Women Thrive, Lucile Packard Children’s Hospital, the University of Cambridge and others.
-She led and advised annual and capital campaigns ranging from $3 million to $4 billion.
-She is also the founder and former CEO of a women’s career development initiative that attracted more than 1 million women to its services from 2012-2014 and the author of the book “You Know Everybody!
+Marcy’s background also includes nearly a decade in the nonprofit sector leading and advising annual and capital campaigns ranging from $3 million to $4 billion.
+Following her work in women’s organizations, she also founded a women’s career development initiative that attracted more than 1 million women to its services from 2012-2014 and is the author of the book “You Know Everybody!
 A Career Girl’s Guide to Building a Network That Works.”